EmilyHurn/EmilyHurn/README.md

 Hi, I’m @EmilyHurn

-I am currently a Sophomore at the College of Charleston pursuing a B.S. of Computer Science with a minor in Data Science.
-At the college, I am also a member of the cyber security and cyber defense team who has participated in several competitions such as HIVESTORM, NCL, PCDC, and SECCDC.
+I am currently a Senior at the College of Charleston pursuing a B.S. of Computer Science and B.S of Data Science with a minor in Statistics.
+At the college, I am also the Vice President of the cyber security and cyber defense team and participated in several competitions such as HIVESTORM, NCL, PCDC, Dragos CTF, and SECCDC.

-I am currently unsure exactly what feild I would like to specialize in, but I have taken an interest in data science as well as cyber security.

 <!---
 EmilyHurn/EmilyHurn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.